-A researcher and academic, Professor at the Technical University of Denmark (DTU), Department of Electrical Engineering more precisely in its Centre for Electric Power and Energy.
-There I head the Energy Analytics & Markets group.
-Besides this main position, I have been a visiting researcher at the University of Oxford (Mathematical Institute) and at the University of Washington (Dept. of Statistics), also spending one year at the European Centre for Medium-range Weather Forecasts (ECMWF), as a consultant mainly focusing on ensemble forecasting of surface winds.
+Prior to these appointments, I was a Professor at the Technical University of Denmark, successively in the Department of Electrical Engineering and in Department of Technology, Management and Economics.
+I have been a visiting researcher at the University of Oxford (Mathematical Institute) and at the University of Washington (Dept. of Statistics), also spending one year at the European Centre for Medium-range Weather Forecasts (ECMWF), as a consultant mainly focusing on ensemble forecasting of surface winds.
 I have also been a visiting Professor at Ecole Normale Superieure in Rennes and a Simons fellow at the Isaac Newton Institute for Mathematical Sciences (Cambridge, UK) in connection with Mathematics of Energy Systems thematic semester.

 What I have been most interested in over the last few decades (and still am) is how to generate optimal value for society and various stakeholders from data.
 In terms of application areas, I mainly focused on energy and meteorology, though having also looked at shipping and logistics, as well as business analytics broadly.
 This interest in the value of data necessarily translates into focusing on data science, analytics, operations research and management science, game theory, mechanisms design, etc. Some of the works I am known for include probabilistic forecasting and forecast verification, peer-to-peer and community-based markets, coordination of energy markets, collaborative and market-based analytics (e.g., data and analytics markets), etc.